 5. DIY Reusable Makeup Wipe DIY via A Beautiful Mess

-If you’re trying to switch off of those cotton rounds or cotton balls, these are the perfet alternative.
+If you’re trying to switch from cotton rounds or cotton balls, these are the perfect alternatives.
 Not only will you save money in the long run (since you don’t have to keep buying bag after bag), but these are so cute.
 There are lots on Etsy if you don’t want to make them, but it’s a lot cheaper if you make them yourself.

 When you’re done using the wipe for your toner or to remove makeup, just wash it in a delicates bag.
 You can find this sustainable DIY here!

 6. Lavender Sage All-Purpose Cleaner